 What to do if i have PID?

 Inform your doctor to prevent complications like ectopic pregnancy or conception problems.
 During your clinic visit, your vaginal discharge and blood will be tested.
-If the cause of your heavy bleeding during periods is due to PID, it will be treated will antibiotics.
+If the cause of your heavy bleeding during periods is due to PID, it will be treated with antibiotics, and your sexual partner(s) may also need treatment.

 These are hanging mass attached to the uterine wall.
 They can sometimes protrude into the cervical canal and cause bleeding during intercourse.
 Symptoms of an endometrial polyps are

-Uterine polyps are common in women taking hormone replacement with only estrogen, obese women and women with high blood pressure.
+Uterine polyps are common in women taking hormone replacement with only estrogen, obese women and women with high blood pressure, and they are more often seen around perimenopause and menopause.

 Bleeding disorders